scostemal/employee-tracker/README.md

-# Employee Tracker
+# Employee Tracker 🏢

 ## Description

 This is a command line application to manage an employee database.
-It will utilize Node.js, Inquirer, and MySQL.
+It will utilize Node.js, Inquirer, and MySQL to allow a user to interact with the data.

 ## Table of Contents